 CRUELTY FREE | GLUTEN FREE | VEGAN | PARABEN FREE | SULFATE FREE | DERMATOLOGIST TESTED

-Gluten free- gluten is a protein found in wheat, barley, rye and gluten free means it’s free from any kind of gluten and it’s by products.
-This is because some people are allergic to gluten and it’s by product.
+Gluten-free– gluten is a protein found in wheat, barley, rye and gluten-free means it’s free from any kind of gluten and it’s by-products.
+This is because some people are allergic to gluten and it’s a by-product.

-Paraben free – Paraben are very widely used preservatives in cosmetics and personal care products like soaps, shampoos, creams etc. It’s to extend the shelf life of a product and prevent the growth of bacteria and fungus.
+Paraben-free – Paraben is very widely used preservatives in cosmetics and personal care products like soaps, shampoos, creams etc. It’s to extend the shelf life of a product and prevent the growth of bacteria and fungus.
 Some people consider it a toxin in the natural skincare range and choose to avoid it completely.

 Sulphate free – sulphate are cleaning agents in the skincare range and can cause irritations to eyes, skin, mouth etc. Therefore, many people look for these labels as well in their beauty products

 Dermatologist tested – this label denote that the product was reviewed by the doctors who specializes in the skin, hair, nails etc.